AlfredLop/sinch_assesment/README.md

 3. cd into transfomations/dbt/sinch
 4. run dbt deps (install packages)
 5. run dbt build (this will run models and tests)

+## Documentation
+Documentation is generated in dbt automatically based on the schema yml files.
+To see it, run:
+- dbt docs generate
+- dbt docs serve